LucCondeni/LucCondeni/README.md

 ## Learning focus  :mag:

-- Learning SQL in Postgres SQL, Big Query, and MySQL
+-Python

-- R through RStudio
+- MYSQL

-- Visualization in Tableau
+- Visualization in Power BI

 <!---
 LucCondeni/LucCondeni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.